The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Plot

-After an air raid during World War II, the Pevensie children (Peter, Susan, Edmund, Lucy) are evacuated from London to the country home of Professor Kirke.
+In September 1940, after surviving The Blitz during World War II, the Pevensie children – Peter, Susan, Edmund, and Lucy – are evacuated from London, England to the country home of Professor Kirke.

 During a game of hide-and-seek, Lucy discovers a wardrobe and hides inside, only to find that she has entered a magical winter world.
-Lucy finds a lamppost and encounters a faun named Mr. Tumnus, who invites her to his home and tells her she is in Narnia.
-Tumnus puts Lucy to sleep by playing a flute lullaby, and when Lucy wakes up, he explains that the White Witch cursed Narnia to eternally experience winter and never Christmas; any humans encountered are to be brought to her.
-Tumnus instead sends Lucy home, where she finds hardly any time had passed, and her siblings disbelieve her story due to the normal state of the wardrobe.
+She encounters a faun named Mr. Tumnus, who tells her she is in Narnia.
+Tumnus lulls Lucy to sleep by playing a flute lullaby.
+When she wakes up, he explains that he had intended to betray her to the white witch, named Jadis, who has cursed Narnia to an eternal winter and never Christmas; any humans encountered are to be brought to her.
+Instead, Tumnus sends Lucy back home through the wardrobe, where she finds that hardly any time has passed in the real world.

-Lucy later returns through the wardrobe, followed by Edmund.
-Edmund meets the White Witch, who claims to be queen of Narnia.
-Edmund tells her about his siblings and Tumnus, and the Witch offers him Turkish delight and kingship if he brings his siblings to her castle.
-After she departs, Edmund and Lucy reunite.
-Lucy informs Peter and Susan, but Edmund lies out of spite.
-When Peter and Susan bring the issue to Professor Kirke, he suggests Lucy is telling the truth.
+Lucy later goes back through the wardrobe.
+Edmund follows her but encounters Jadis, who claims to be the Queen of Narnia, and her servant, Ginarrbrik, and tells her about Tumnus.
+Jadis offers him Turkish delight and kingship if he brings his siblings to her.
+In the real world, Lucy shares with Peter and Susan about Narnia, but Edmund spitefully betrays her by pretending Lucy only imagined it.
+Professor Kirke, however, suggests Lucy is telling the truth.

-While fleeing the housekeeper after accidentally breaking a window, the four siblings retreat to the wardrobe and enter Narnia.
-Peter berates Edmund for lying and forces him to apologize to Lucy.
-They discover that the Witch has taken Tumnus, and they meet a couple of talking beavers, who say Aslan plans to return and regain control of Narnia, and there is a prophecy that says if two sons of Adam and two daughters of Eve sit on the thrones of Cair Paravel, the Witch's reign will end.
+After accidentally breaking a window, the siblings flee the housekeeper through the wardrobe and enter Narnia.
+Peter chastises Edmund for lying about Lucy and forces him to apologize to her.
+They discover that Jadis has taken Tumnus as Edmund unintentionally turned him in to her.
+They meet talking beavers, who say Aslan plans to return and regain control of Narnia, and that there is a prophecy that when two sons of Adam and two daughters of Eve sit on the thrones of Cair Paravel, Jadis' reign will end.

-Edmund sneaks off to visit the Witch, but she is furious that he came without his siblings.
-The Witch sends wolves to find the children, and Edmund is imprisoned, where he meets Tumnus.
-The children and beavers escape, and the Witch demands Edmund reveal their location.
-Tumnus defends Edmund, but the Witch reveals Edmund's treachery before turning Tumnus to stone.
+Edmund sneaks off to visit Jadis, but she is furious that he came without his siblings.
+She sends wolves led by Maugrim to find the children, and Edmund is imprisoned, where he meets Tumnus.
+The children and beavers escape, and Jadis turns Tumnus to stone.